shanteacontrols/OpenDeck/README.md

 * Complete factory reset of all values

 ### SysEx configuration
 All configuration is done using MIDI System Exclusive messages.
-For more information, see examples in /examples folder.
+For more information, see `configuration.md` in `doc` directory.

 ## Firmware compilation
 MCU Code is available as Atmel Studio 7.0 project.
 Simply open `OpenDeck_AVRC.atsln` using the IDE and everything should work.

 ## Licence
 All code is available under GNU GPL v3 licence.